Curl Examples

-This page provides copy-paste-ready curl examples for every Smart Connect API endpoint, along with sample responses and a comprehensive OData filtering reference.
+This page provides copy-paste-ready curl examples for every Smart Connect API endpoint, along with sample responses.
+For OData filtering, see the OData Filtering reference.
 All endpoints follow the asynchronous pattern described in the Concepts chapter.

 Before proceeding, make sure you have: